There are clever people who make their own lipstick from crayons (really!)

 Trays?
 Chargers?
 How about Picket Placemats?

 I stumbled upon this clever idea at Claire Gillam's She Knows.
-Thanks for the inspiration; you provided me with an evening of entertainment!
-Here's how I made my Picket Placemats.
+Thanks for the inspiration.
+You provided me with an evening of fun1 Here's how I made my Picket Placemats.
 The mats are made from 15" red cedar wooden shims.
 The shims are readily available at any Big box Store and cost $3.98.
 Two placemats can be made from one bundle.
 What could be more economical?

 Adding 4 shims on the front, created a frame.